 Educate yourself with Google’s Internet Stats

+Have you ever needed to convince stakeholders of the value of your website?
 Possibly you’re not even 100% convinced yourself.
 In either case, Google’s Internet Stats page is the place to visit for nifty soundbites.
 Next time you have to present to your investors, get colleagues “on side”, or even explain to Auntie Majore why you’re putting money into your online presence, you’ll be able to pull out facts like these:

 · Online spending in the UK grew 25% to £18.4 bn in 2008, outperforming the 2.1% increase in total retail.